CyberMiles/blog/content/about.md

 Hugo is a static site engine written in Go.

-It makes use of a variety of open source projects including:
+It makes use of a variety of open source projects including the following:

 * [Cobra](https://github.com/spf13/cobra)
 * [Viper](https://github.com/spf13/viper)